 This dedication did not come out of the blue.

-The Trump administration has been working to pressure the Maduro government in Venezuela to crack down on their drug trafficking efforts, and considering they've not been too particularly cooperative, uh, we we've been watching what's been happening with these narco-terrorist boats that are being shot out of the out of the sea.
+And considering they've not been too particularly cooperative, we've been watching what's been happening with these narco-terrorist boats that are being shot out of the sea.

-Israeli Prime Minister Benjamin Netanyahu knocked the Nobel Committee after President Trump failed to win the group's coveted peace prize.
+Israeli prime minister Benjamin Netanyahu knocked the Nobel Committee after President Trump failed to win the group's coveted peace prize.

-Quote, the Nobel Committee talks about peace, President At real Donald Trump makes it happen.
+Quote, the Nobel Committee talks about peace.

-The Israeli Prime Minister's office posted on X. The facts speak for themselves, President Trump deserves it.
+The Israeli Prime Minister's office posted on X. The facts speak for themselves.

-In a side note to this, um, the president is going now on Sunday to visit Israel on Monday.
+In a side note to this, the president is going now on Sunday to visit Israel on Monday.

-If Hamas starts firing rockets, you know, it's it's it is beyond disconcerting.
+You know, it is beyond disconcerting.

-So this is a a red-blue issue in many, many ways, and you have the anti-Semitic, you know, members of Congress and the uh the virulent, you know, rhetoric that we've heard out of the squad members, et cetera, et cetera.
+And you have the anti-Semitic, you know, members of Congress and the virulent rhetoric that we've heard out of the squad members, et cetera, et cetera.

 It is very, very frustrating.